derKuba/derkuba-11nty-blog/content/posts/en/0421/job-interview.md

 #### 6. Uncomfortable Clothing

 Far too often, candidates show up in suits that are too tight or too loose, fidgeting with their collars and sweating.
 It’s not a problem to ask about the dress code beforehand.
 The company’s website often gives you a good idea of what to expect in terms of clothing.
 While clothes do make the man, they also reveal whether you feel comfortable.
 If you’re not a fan of suits, wearing slacks with a polo shirt is perfectly fine.
-It’s important to consider whether you’re applying for a consulting role or an in...
+It’s important to consider whether you’re applying for a consulting role or an in house development.
+Your new employer will judge whether you can be shown to a client.
 A neat appearance and clean clothes are more than enough.
 You don’t always need a suit.

 <hr/>